reemSameh21/object-detection-and-image-captioning/README.md

-# Object Detection and Image Captioning Web App
+# Object Detection, Image Captioning, and Multilingual Text-to-Speech Web App

 ## Overview

 This project is a web application that uses pre-trained models from Hugging Face to perform **object detection** and **image captioning** on user-uploaded images or images captured in real-time via webcam.
+Additionally, it supports **multilingual caption generation** and **text-to-speech (TTS)** functionality, allowing users to hear the captions in their preferred language.
 The application is built using **Streamlit** and is deployed using **Streamlit Cloud**.
 Continuous integration and deployment (CI/CD) are managed via **GitHub Actions**.

 ### Key Features:
 - **Object Detection**: Automatically detect objects in images using Hugging Face's `facebook/detr-resnet-50` model.
 - **Image Captioning**: Generate descriptive captions for images using Hugging Face's `nlpconnect/vit-gpt2-image-captioning` model.
+- **Multilingual Support for Captions**: Users can select a language for the generated image captions, with automatic translation into their preferred language.
+- **Text-to-Speech (TTS)**: Listen to the captions using text-to-speech functionality in the selected language.
 - **Real-time Image Capture**: Capture images directly from the webcam for analysis.
 - **Easy-to-use Interface**: Upload or capture images via the interactive web interface.

 ## Tech Stack
 - **Frontend**: Streamlit (Python framework for building web apps)
-- **Backend**: Hugging Face pre-trained models for object detection and image captioning
+- **Backend**: Hugging Face pre-trained models for object detection and image captioning, Google Text-to-Speech (gTTS) for TTS
 - **CI/CD**: GitHub Actions
 - **Deployment**: Streamlit Cloud